OpenChargingCloud/WWCP_OCPP/README.md

 # WWCP OCPP

-This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the _Open ChargePoint Protocol Version 1.6/2.0.1/2.1_, which is defined by the _Open Charge Alliance (OCA)_.
-The focus of this protocol are the communication aspects between e-mobility charging stations, local nodes and charging station operator backends.
+This software libraries will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the _Open Charge Point Protocol Version 1.6/2.0.1/2.1_, which is defined by the [_Open Charge Alliance (OCA)_](http://www.openchargealliance.org).
+The focus of the *Open Charge Point Protocol* are all the communication aspects between e-mobility *charging stations*, *local nodes* and *Charging Station Operator Systems/Backends (CSMS)*.

+This software also allows you to build standalone OCPP micro services and use case specific gateways between OCPP and your internal microservice architecture.

-For more details on this protocol please visit http://www.openchargealliance.org.
+For more details on the *Open Charge Point Protocol* please visit http://www.openchargealliance.org.

 ## Versions